-Grenfell niece tribute distresses aunt
+Grenfell niece tribute distress for aunt

 One is for the hearing's ushers, the other for Sir Martin himself and, "if they are well behaved" he said, for his team.

-The day's proceedings opened with a written commemoration for Victoria King, 71, and her daughter, Alexandra Atala, 40, made by Ms King's older sister Penny Pearce
+The day's proceedings opened with a written commemoration for Victoria King, 71, and her daughter, Alexandra Atala, 40, made by Ms King's older sister Penny Pearce.

 Ms Pearce said that she had lost touch with her sister in the years leading up to the tragedy but a short time beforehand had managed to trace Ms King with help from the Salvation Army.